lnis-uofu/OpenFPGA/docs/source/overview/motivation.rst

 ~~~~~~~~~~~~

 Driven by the strong need in data processing applications, Field Programmable Gate Arrays (FPGAs) are playing an ever-increasing role as programmable accelerators in modern
 computing systems.
 To fully unlock processing capabilities for domain-specific applications, FPGA architectures have to be tailored for seamless cooperation with other computing resources.
 However, prototyping and bringing to production a customized FPGA is a costly and complex endeavor even for industrial vendors.

-OpenFPGA, an opensource framework, aims to rapid prototype of customizable FPGA architectures through a semi-custom design approach.
+OpenFPGA, an opensource framework, aims to rapidly prototype customizable FPGA architectures through a semi-custom design approach.
 We propose an XML-to-Prototype design flow, where the Verilog netlists of a full FPGA fabric can be autogenerated using an extension of the XML language from the VTR framework and then fed into a back-end flow to generate production-ready layouts.
 FPGA-Verilog is designed to output flexible and standard Verilog netlists, enabling various backend choices, as illustrated in :ref:`fig_fpga_verilog_motivation`.

 .. _fig_fpga_verilog_motivation: